 3. The Asia Pacific region is responsible for 50% of the global card payment expenditure, facts about credit cards reveal.

-$25 trillion dollars were spent on card payments in 2017 on a global level, which is a 13% increase from the previous year; the Asia Pacific region accounts for around $12 trillion of these spendings.
+$25 trillion was spent on card payments in 2017 globally, which is a 13% increase from the previous year.
+The Asia Pacific region accounts for around $12 trillion of these spendings.

-4. Asia marked the biggest increase in credit card usage in the world since 2011, credit card statistics show.
+4. Asia marked the biggest increase in credit card usage in the world since 2011, fun facts about credit cards show.

 (Financial Times) (Medianama)